MiltonStanley/Quandrax/README.md

 ========
 The QUick ANd Dirty paRAdoX converter.

+I AM RUSHING DEVELOPMENT OF THE RUBY VERSION.
+The C++ port will follow after.
+This'll enable quicker hacking and design choices.

 What is Quandrax?
 -----------------
 It's a project to create a single, unified save game converter.
 Currently, it is primarily focused on CK2-EU3, as that seems to be the biggest need.